Governance Statement

 • Academic Board: As senior academic authority, oversees academic quality and standards and reports directly to the Board of Governors.

-• Quality and Audit Committee: Advises the Board of Governors on risk management, audit processes, and financial matters.
+• Quality, Compliance, and Audit Committee: Advises the Board of Governors on risk management, audit processes, and financial matters.

 Under this scheme of delegation, the Board of Governors and the principal bodies above may establish additional boards, committees, or panels as necessary to ensure further effective decision-making and governance.